vfat-io/vfat-tools/README.md

 ## vfat.tools listing + review service in partnership with MCN Ventures ##

-Please seee https://mcn.ventures/review for more details on this service.
+Please seeee https://mcn.ventures/review for more details on this service.

 ## How to run locally